SumiSastri/dev-blogs/docs/local-environment-setup/part6-computer-processes-and-jobs.md

+---
+layout: default
+parent: The developer environment
+nav_order: 7
+title: The terminal under the hood - computer processes
+---

-## The terminal under the hood - computer processes
+# The terminal under the hood - computer processes

 A computer's behavior is expressed in code and data that is contained within programs that run in your computer hardware - or local environment, or operating system (OS).